bowo-prasetyo/forkbuild/docs/Architecture.md

 stored snapshot bytes before deserialization.
 If the hash mismatches (corruption or tampering), the load is rejected outright.
 A PublishedWorldSession can only be created from an intact snapshot.

+World Placement & Spatial Discovery (0.2.5)

+The 0.2.5 milestone establishes the spatial layer as a strictly separated concern from the document and publication models.

+Three concepts, one new persistent domain entity:
+- Document = WHAT the world contains (local coordinates)
+- Publication = WHICH immutable version was released (content hash)
+- Placement = WHERE that version exists (global coordinates)

+WorldPlacement is a lightweight spatial reference to a Publication.
+It holds a publicationId, global position/rotation/scale, and local SpatialBounds.
+It does not own the world content.
+Multiple placements can reference the same publication.

+Coordinates never enter Document, World, or Publication.
+Moving a world is a placement operation, not a document mutation, and never requires republishing.
+Local brick coordinates remain untouched.

+SpatialIndexProvider is the infrastructure abstraction.
+The V0.1 implementation (LocalSpatialIndexProvider) uses StorageProvider with a placement:{id} key namespace.
+Discovery performs sphere-AABB intersection testing against global bounds, not merely origin-distance checks.

+Integration: LocalWorldLayoutProvider delegates to SpatialIndexProvider.
+WorldNavigationSession continues to call findVisibleDocuments() and getPosition() unchanged, but the answers now come from explicit placements rather than a deterministic grid.